spacebanana420/yuuka/README.md

 # Yuuka
-Yuuka is a lightweight build tool for compiling your Java projects from the CLI in a fast and simple way.
-Yuuka implements the Java compiler and JAR management tool to build, manage and clean up your projects in a platform-agnostic way.
-Optionally, you can configure your projects declaratively from a build file too.
+Yuuka is a fast and lightweight build tool for nuilding your Java projects from the CLI in a simple way.
+Yuuka implements the Java compiler and JAR management tool for building and packaging while it manages and cleans up your projects in a platform-agnostic way.

 ## Requirements
 * Java 11 or newer